mklabs/mincerize/readme.md

       -h, --help                output usage information
-      -M, --mount <mountpoint>  Specify the mount point for the Asset Pipeline(default: assets) -p, --port <port>         Specify the port to listen on (default: 3000) -I, --include <path>      Adds the directory to the Mincer load path.
-Comma separated list of values
+      -M, --mount <mountpoint>  Specify the mount point for the Asset Pipeline(default: assets) -p, --port <port>         Specify the port to listen on (default: 3000) -I, --include <path>      Adds the directory to the Mincer load path -i, --ignore <ignore>     Ignores the given string from assets to compile -w, --watch               Turn on watching of files in include paths to trigger a LiveReload event

 **Examples**